 -Fruit vendors, knife sharpeners, plumbers, sewer cleaners, professional con artists, street sweepers, bottle collectors, repairmen, newspaper collectors, beggars, Jehovah Witnesses, gardeners, electricians, and salesmen, ringing your door bell 20 times a day to see if you need their services or can give them anything.
 (While sometimes annoying--especially during afternoon siesta--it is generally a nice perk when you actually do need their services!)

 -Always being complimented on how fat we are getting, or how much weight we have gained over the past month.
 (It truly is a cultural compliment meaning we are "well fed", "healthy" and can afford to eat like we do.)

--The honor of receiving calls every week from people asking for help in translating an English letter, recipe, their kid's homework, legal documents, etc. (How many times have I heard, "oh, it will just take a minute, you don't mind do you?")
+-The privilege of receiving calls from people asking for help in translating an English letter, recipe, their kid's homework, legal documents, etc. (How many times have I heard, "oh, it will just take a minute, you don't mind do you?")

 -Being the first person people think of when they are in an economic crisis and need a loan.

 -Oh yes, having a maid to cook, clean, and wash everyday.
 (How do people manage without one?)

 -Garbage picked up seven days/week, 365 days/year without anyone questioning what it is you are throwing away.
 This is probably my favorite missionary perk, and the one I most appreciate getting back to after every Stateside furlough.
 (On a previous furlough (no joke) NOT ONCE was our garbage picked up by the trash collectors due to our never figuring out how to do it right.
 I was totally overwhelmed by "garbage manual" explaining all the rules and regulations about what kinds of trash will be picked up, on what days, in what type of containers, etc.)